Last Updated: 14 October 2021

-South Lakeland District Council's Community Engagement Strategy was originally developed and approved in 2007 and has been updated in 2012.
+Our Community Engagement Strategy (PDF/177KB/7 pages) was originally developed and approved in 2007 and was updated in 2012.

 - Empowering: placing decision-making in the hands of the community

-- Involving: working directly with communities to ensure that concerns and aspirations are consistently understood and considered.
-For example, partnership boards, reference groups and service-users participating in policy groups
+- Involving: working directly with communities to ensure that concerns and aspirations are consistently understood and considered (partnership boards, reference groups and service-users participating in policy groups)

-- Consulting: obtaining community feedback on analysis, alternatives and / or decisions.
-For example, surveys, door knocking, citizens' panels and focus groups
+- Consulting: obtaining community feedback on analysis, alternatives and / or decisions (surveys, door knocking, citizens' panels and focus groups)

-- Informing: providing communities with balanced and objective information to assist them in understanding problems, alternatives, opportunities, solutions.
-For example, websites, newsletters and press releases
+- Informing: providing communities with balanced and objective information to assist them in understanding problems, alternatives, opportunities, solutions (websites, newsletters and press releases)

 Consultation and Community Engagement Database

 Other groups can also use the database, contact our Community Engagement Officer for details.

-Consultation is one form of Community Engagement that the council is developing further, the Consultation Strategy was approved in July 2010 and includes a Consultation Toolkit.
+Consultation is one form of Community Engagement that we are developing further.
+Our Consultation Strategy (PDF/204KB/9 pages) was approved in July 2010 and includes a Consultation Toolkit.

-The Consultation Toolkit (below) helps to guide consultations ensuring they use the best methods and are as effective as possible.
+Consultation Toolkit (PDF/245KB/26 pages) helps to guide consultations ensuring they use the best methods and are as effective as possible.
 The toolkit is available to anyone who wishes to ask others their opinions, including voluntary and community groups, residents associations and other public organisations.

 Questionnaire Design Guide

-The Council with Action with Communities in Cumbria (ACT), has developed a Questionnaire Design Guide to help community group design the most effective questionnaires possible, available below.
+We worked with Action with Communities in Cumbria (ACT), to develop a Questionnaire Design Guide (PDF/826KB/24 pages).
+This aims to help community groups design the most effective questionnaires possible.

 Community Engagement Standards

-South Lakeland District Council is committed to monitoring the quality of its community engagement work with a view to supporting the development of more effective practice over time.
+We are committed to monitoring the quality of our community engagement work with a view to supporting the development of more effective practice over time.

 The Scottish Standards were commissioned by the Minister for Communities and developed through an extensive engagement process that reviewed the quality of practice from the perspective of communities and agencies.
 The resulting standards were published by Scottish Government.